Underwater logging: Attaching buoys

 Attaching buoys is one of the main processes by which underwater logs are salvaged from the bottom of lakes and rivers.
 First, a scuba-diver must locate the sunken logs in the water, searching from about three feet from the bottom of the lake or river.
-After that, a buoy is placed around the log about three feet from its back.
+Then, a buoy is placed around the log about three feet from its back.
 From there, a boat uses a gaff hook to catch the buoys and pulls the log close enough to the boat where the crew is able to tie the logs close to the side of the boat.
-This process repeats itself until the boat is filled to its capacity, after which the expedition is completed and crew must return to base before harvesting any additional logs.
+This process repeats itself until the boat is filled to its capacity, after which the expedition is completed, and crew must return to base before harvesting any additional logs.

 Floating logs

 In the case of floating logs that have not been drowned but may have been separated from initial logging routes and stuck on the banks of rivers and lakes, a new process is utilized.
 Here, truck inner tubes are completely deflated so that a diver can slip them over the logs.
-After this occurs and once the tubes are securely in place, a hookah compressor and a low pressure hose re-inflates them so that they form a tight grip around the floating logs.
+After this occurs and once the tubes are securely in place, a hookah compressor and a low-pressure hose re-inflates them so that they form a tight grip around the floating logs.
 This process gives the logs more buoyancy and gives loggers easier access points to harvest them.
 As many tubes that are needed are used to float the logs.

 Environmental impacts

 Marine pollution

 Ships are polluting both in the marine environment and in the atmosphere, and although it is difficult to estimate the magnitude of the problem, there is no uncertainty that increased usage of such ships will increase pollution.
 As the underwater logging industry becomes more popular and profitable, this increased usage will occur.
 The process of underwater logging itself will also have a negative impact on the environment, as the logs themselves add weight to the ships, forcing said ships to work harder and use more time and energy to transport their cargo.
 In terms of transportation, cargo ships transport the logs across the water.
 They use an immense amount of ballast water, which can have negative effects on the environment.
-When the ships reach the mills they empty the water, “Ballast water discharge typically contains a variety of biological materials, including plants, animals, viruses, and bacteria”.
+When the ships reach the mills they empty the water, "Ballast water discharge typically contains a variety of biological materials, including plants, animals, viruses, and bacteria".
 Dumping the ballast can change the aquatic ecosystems and even make the water undrinkable.